N.B. COVID-19 roundup: Province to provide update this afternoon | CBC News

 - Other exposure notifications

-Six patients are hospitalized in New Brunswick, including two in an intensive care unit.
-Another four patients are hospitalized out of province, with one in an intensive care unit.
+Six people are hospitalized in New Brunswick, including two in an intensive care unit.
+Another resident is hospitalized out of province in an intensive care unit.

-New Brunswick has had 2,073 confirmed cases of COVID-19 since the pandemic began, with 1,913 recoveries and 41 COVID-related deaths.
+New Brunswick has had 2,098 confirmed cases of COVID-19 since the pandemic began, with 1,937 recoveries so far and 43 COVID-related deaths.

-As of Tuesday, 330,100 New Brunswickers have received at least one dose of a COVID vaccine.
-That's 47.6 per cent of the eligible population, aged 12 or older.
+As of Friday, 364,386 New Brunswickers have received at least one dose of vaccine.
+That's 52.6 per cent of the eligible population, aged 12 and over.

 Latest public exposures

-Public Health has identified a potential public exposure to the coronavirus at the following locations and dates in the Fredericton region:
+Public Health has identified potential public exposures to the coronavirus at the following locations and dates in the Fredericton region:

 Fredericton: